Longing is a Compass

 dear one, an invitation to your heart: come move, play, rest, restore, tend your body-mind and spirit on Salt Spring Island

-Movement-Based Expressive Arts in the collective, woven with Soul Motion Contemplative Dance, Relational Ecology, Authentic Movement, and Gentle, Improvisational Somatic Inquiry
+Movement-Based Expressive Arts and Somatic Inquiry in the collective, woven with Relational Ecology, to nourish vitality, voice, & vision.

 6 days at Stowel Lake Farm, on Salt Spring Island, BC, Canada